FAQs for Employees & Managers

 Yes.
 Also, comments are required if a leave is denied.

-No, UCPath will only allow employees to accure hours up to their maximum.
+No, UCPath only allows employees to accure hours up to their maximum.
 The UCPath system decrements usage before it applies accruals.

-Only Military caregiver and Family & Medical Leave Act (FMLA).
-Other historical leaves will not be available (neither will pay history).
+Only Military caregiver and Family & Medical Leave Act (FMLA) is available from the old system (PPS).
+Other historical leaves are not be available (neither is pay history).

 No, percentages must be submitted as positve amounts.